DiegoMero/react-group-capstone/README.md

 To get a local copy up and running follow these simple example steps:

+- Make sure you have node installed on your local machine.
 - Open your console.
 - Type the following "git clone git@github.com:DiegoMero/react-group-capstone.git".
 - Press ENTER to create your local clone.
+- Run "npm install" to download the necessary modules.
 - Start the SPA by typing `npm start`

+### Prerequisites

+Any HTML and CSS code editor like Vscode or Vim.

 ## Authors